DevEpos/abap-code-search-ui/README.md

 ABAP Code Search Tools eclipse plugin

-> ATTENTION: The feature is not yet available on the Update Sites or the eclipse Marketplace

 ## Description

 ADT Plugin for searching ABAP code sources like Classes, Interfaces, Data Definitions, etc.